-If you’re hitting the road this summer, an America The Beautiful Pass could give you some major savings.
+If you’re hitting the road this summer, you could save a lot of money with an America The Beautiful Pass.
 These annual passes cover the entrance fees and day-use fees at national parks, forests, grasslands, and wildlife refuges.
 They can also be used on lands managed by the Bureau of Land Management and U.S. Army Corps of Engineers.

 These interagency passes are good for one full year from the month they’re purchased.
 A few options are available: